The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

-We lack an expression of the multiplicity of an occurrence of a simple module $I_k^t$ in the tensor product $I_j^z\ot I_i^s$ with this approach.
+With this approach, it becomes difficult to compute multiplicity of submodules.
 For representations of finite groups, multiplicities are given by some scalar product of characters.
-The goal of this next section is to explore a similar concept for finite crossed modules of groups.
+Taking inspirations from this theory, the goal of this next section is to explore a similar concept for crossed modules of finite groups.